 Now for the fun part!
 This step almost feels like a magic trick.
 Take the two ends of your string and tie them together.
 This should pull the last cinnamon stick into your final triangle and create the base of your ornament.

 Secure your last triangle with a firm knot.
 Then cut a piece of twine to hang your ornament from.
 This is going to be doubled over in a loop, so give yourself plenty of length.
 Pull this through the two open triangle on either side, pull them together and tie in place.
 String on a few wooden beads finish the end of your loop with a knot.
 Voila, you have a cinnamon stick himmeli ornament!

-Fair warning, once you get the hang of this, you won’t want to stop making these sweet smelling himmeli, which is totally fine since they’re absolutely adorable.
-These also make great presents for a home cook to in their kitchen year-round… until they need a cinnamon stick that is!
+Fair warning, once you get the hang of this, you won’t want to stop making these sweet smelling cinnamon stick himmeli, which is totally fine since they’re absolutely adorable.
+These also make great presents for a home cook to hang in their kitchen year-round… until they need a cinnamon stick that is!

 Project and styling by Gwen McKenzie for Jojotastic.